Héctor Bellerín: Style of play

 Early in his career Bellerín was known for his pace, which allowed him to take on opposition defenders as well as provide defensive cover.
-At the beginning of the 2014–15 season, he broke Theo Walcott's 40 m Arsenal sprint record by 1/100th of a second.
+At the beginning of the 2014–15 season, he broke Theo Walcott's 40 m Arsenal sprint record by 1/100 of a second.

 Personal life

-Known for his unconventional eccentric character revolving around his progressive stances, fashionable looks and dandy lifestyle, Bellerín became a vegan in 2017, which he credits for improving his health.
+Bellerín is known for his unconventional character revolving around his progressive stances, London accent, fashionable looks and dandy lifestyle.
+Bellerín became a vegan in 2017, which he credits for improving his health.
 In an interview in August 2019, he said that footballers have a responsibility to create awareness around environmental issues and that "It's nice to show what we have—our cars, our watches—but good to send a more meaningful message than 'look how cool we are'."

 The 2019–20 Premier League was suspended in March 2020 because of the COVID-19 pandemic.
 When it returned in June, Bellerin pledged to plant 3,000 trees for every Arsenal victory in the remainder of the season.

-Bellerín became the second-largest shareholder of EFL League Two club Forest Green Rovers in September 2020.
+Bellerín became the second-largest shareholder of National League club Forest Green Rovers in September 2020.
 He praised their commitments to veganism and environmentalism.

 Bellerín is also a creative director for the EA Sports FIFA Volta game mode.

 Politics

 Known for his opinions on political matters, Bellerín has declared himself left-wing and not a supporter of any political party.

-On the day of the 2019 United Kingdom general election, Bellerin criticised Prime Minister and eventual winner Boris Johnson in a tweet where he encouraged young people to vote accompanied by a hashtag #F*ckBoris.
+On the day of the 2019 United Kingdom general election, Bellerin criticised Prime Minister and eventual winner Boris Johnson in a tweet where he encouraged young people to vote.

 In March 2022, Bellerín spoke against what he described as double standards of the West on other issues compared to its response to the Russian invasion of Ukraine.
 "It is quite difficult to see that we are more interested in this war than in others", he told La Media Inglesa.
 "I don't know if it is because they are more like us or because the conflict can affect us more directly both economically and in terms of refugees.
 The Palestinian war has been completely silenced, no one speaks about it.
 Yemen, Iraq... now Russia not being able to play in the World Cup is something that other countries have faced for many years."
 He went on to say it was racist to "[turn] a blind eye to other conflicts" and that it also showed "a lack of empathy for the number of lives lost in many conflicts and we are prioritising those that are near to us."

 In January 2023, Bellerín declared his opposition to Catalan independence, calling himself "Catalan and Spanish" as his parents were born outside the region.